-8. Make Time for Networking
+Make Time for Networking.

 When you meet someone outside a business context—when no sales or quotas are at issue—you can often get a fuller story out of them than when money is on the line.

-10. Follow Up With Existing Customers
+Follow Up with Existing Customers.

 Your current customers can be an endless source of insight if you allow them to be.
-As a sales pro, you should continue taking interest in them even after you hand them off to a different team.
+As a sales pro, you should continue taking an interest in them even after you hand them off to a different team.

 Competition is a part of sales, and not all teams share every bit of information they come across.
 By taking time to talk to others and ask them what they’ve heard lately, you may give them the chance to offer you a terrific lead they simply can’t follow up on at the moment.

-14. Check the Website
+Check the Website.

 A company’s “About” page is usually the most boring part of its website.
 Why?
 Because it’s all about them, not about the needs of their customers.

-Read Quarterly and Annual Reports
+Read Quarterly and Annual Reports.

 Fortune 500 companies and other major enterprises strive to release investor-facing reports with a big splash.
 While most of the information is highly technical, there’s usually an executive summary at the beginning that lays out near-term and strategic goals.